-The Council policy is to ensure that no job applicant or employee receives less favourable treatment on the grounds of sex, colour, race, nationality, ethnic or racial origins, marital status, trade union activity, age, political or religious beliefs or is disadvantaged by conditions or requirements which cannot be shown to be justified.
+The Council policy is to ensure that no job applicant or employee receives less favourable treatment on the grounds of their gender, colour, race, nationality, disability, pregnancy and maternity, sexual criteria, ethnic or racial origins, marital status, trade union activity, age, political or religious beliefs or is disadvantaged by conditions or requirements which cannot be shown to be justified.

 Please fill in the Equal Opportunities form to make an online request for information.

 Please see the related documents to view the Equality Policy.